official-stockfish/nnue-pytorch/docs/nnue.md

 #### Parsing the training data sets and moving them to the python side

 You might be tempted to implement this in python.
 It would work, but sadly, it would be orders of magnitude too slow.
-What we did in nnue-pytorch is we created a shared library in C++ that implements a very fast training data parser and provides the data in a form that can be quickly turned into the input tensors.
+What we did in nnue-pytorch is we created a shared library in C++ that implements a very fast training data parser, and provides the data in a form that can be quickly turned into the input tensors.
 You can also look at the implementation in Seer as it is simpler.

-Ctypes is fairly simple for C and python interoperation and more than enough for this task.
+Ctypes is fairly simple for C and python interoperation, and is more than enough for this task.
 We're just passing pointers around, really.
 Just remember that only C has stable ABI, so all functions accessible from python need to be `extern "C"`.

 The architecture of the data reader is that it is passed a file on creation, and it spawns the requested number of worker threads that chew through it and prepare **whole batches** asynchronously, and then they are retrieved from the pytorch side.
 Going one by one is no option, corners need to be cut.
 You may ask why?
 Pytorch can turn multiple tensors into a batch so what's the problem?
 Let's see...

 Remember how the input is sparse?
 Now let's say our batch size is 8192.
 What would happen if we sent 8192 sparse tensors and tried to form a batch from them?
 Well, pytorch doesn't like doing that by itself, we need to help it.
 And the best way is to form one big 2d sparse input tensor that encompasses the whole batch.
 It has 2 sparse dimensions and the indices are `(position_index, feature_index)`, pretty simple, has great performance, and no need to create temporary tensors!
-If we're doing it for the sparse tensors then we can also do it for all the others since it's easier.
+If we're doing it for the sparse tensors, then we can also do it for all the others since it's easier.
 The fact that we're forming whole batches from the start also means that we can reduce the amount of allocations and use a better memory layout for the batch parts.

 Because of that we also cannot simply use the pytorch's `DataLoader`, and need to use it a mere wrapper.
 But this effort is worth it.
 One worker thread can usually saturate even a high end GPU without any issues.